-where in the second step we made a change of variables $w=\frac{\epsilon c_-J}{ \mathcal{K}^1} v$ and for the lower bound we took the integration over $w\geq 0$.
-In the last step we used Lemma \ref{lemmaintegral} in the appendix to compute the integral and independence of $J$ from everything.
+where in the second step we made a change of variables $w=\frac{\beta c_-J}{ \mathcal{K}^1} v$ and for the lower bound we took the integration over $w\geq 0$.
+In the last step we used Lemma \ref{lemmaintegral} in the Appendix to compute the integral and we also used the independence of $J$ from everything.
 We end up with

 where we have have set